sharmadishant04/llama2-pdf-assistant/README.md

   - LLaMA2 via Ollama for natural language processing
   - LangChain for orchestrating the document processing pipeline
   - PyPDF for PDF document parsing
-  - ChromaDB for vector storage and retrieval
+  - FAISS for vector storage and retrieval
   - Sentence Transformers for text embeddings

 ## Installation